 If you thought people were addicted to their games and their phones now, wait until you meet Dynamica Inc. They have developed virtual reality that goes beyond goggles.
 This VR is fed directly into your nervous system through a chip that’s implanted in your neck.
 You not only see the vista of your dreams, you get all the sensations that go along with it.
 You can feel, taste, touch, and smell this VR.
 So if your “feed” is a fine dining experience, you can look around and see the luxe decor of the restaurant, you can taste and smell the food, all while you are sacked out on your couch.

 The outside world has changed tremendously, and not for the better.
-People don’t go outside.
+People don’t go outdoors.
 The roads are deserted.
-Stores and restaurants are closing in droves – why go out and spend money in a restaurant when you can dial up a “feed” that is beyond what any local diner could provide.
+Stores and restaurants are closing everywhere – why go out and spend money in a restaurant when you can dial up a “feed” that is beyond what any local diner could provide?

 Even worse, the feeds provide emotions to go with the experiences.
 No need to be anxious when you can dial up a little Stoner Chill feed and relax.
 The feeds tell you how to feel and people sign up in droves.